sottlmarek/DevSecOps/README.md

 * Keep it simple - Fill the description properly
 * Fact over feelings or personal opinions
 * Add source and follow the library style
-* Avoid duplicits - one tool, one topic
+* Avoid duplicates - one tool, one topic
 * Try to make bigger updates then on tool link
 * Currently open-source only
 * Add only active projects